 While these dishes were pretty tasty, it didn’t blow our mind like the trofie with pesto we had the day before.
 We finished our food at the restaurant pretty quickly and went about our day.
 As we went hiked along the beautiful villages of Cinque Terre, we kept thinking about that delicious bite of the trofie with pesto.
 This was our last day in Italy, so instead of just dreaming about something, J and I decided to just make it happen.
 When there’s good food out there to be had, you really gotta make it happen.

-Best Bites of Italy series, SAD!), J and I rushed home to have just one more bite of this trofie with pesto before Gastronomia San Martino closed for the night.
+So, even though we were pretty stuffed from a wonderful dinner (I’ll tell you more about this in my final post of my Best Bites of Italy series, SAD!), J and I rushed home to have just one more bite of this trofie with pesto before Gastronomia San Martino closed for the night.
 It was a perfect way to end our stay in Italy.
 With a bottle of prosecco, enjoying a heavenly bite of pasta and while being bitten up by mosquitos by candlelight on our private balcony.

 It was a bit painful the next day, but it was worth it.
 Hey, I couldn’t have you believing it was all rainbows and butterflies right?